 2. Grow your own plants

 If you’re open to our last suggestion of planting your own flower seeds, then you’ll likely be up for growing your own plants.
 This will, of course, take some time and a bit of know-how, but spending time with nature day after day is what you’re after.
 Even if it’s nurturing one small plant, you’ll still get to build a little bit of that connection to nature that you’re craving.
-There are some pretty simple YouTube videos you can look up to help you get started, plus Boomerang often has experiences around nature and plant care.
+There are some pretty simple YouTube videos you can look up to help you get started.

 3. Virtual experiences can help